mcandre/cclean/README.md

 * `cmake -G "Unix Makefiles" <build directory>`
 * `cmake -G Ninja <build directory>`

-Both of these cmake generator implementations will generally respect `ADDITIONAL_CLEAN_FILES`.
-Except for the `.ninja_log` file, which cclean knows to automatically remove.
+Both of these cmake generator implementations will generally respect the cmake variable `ADDITIONAL_CLEAN_FILES`.
+Except when the variable contains an entry for the `.ninja_log` file, which fortunately cclean knows to automatically remove.

 ## Further research